nikikilbertus/InstaHeat/doc_parameters.md

 The parameters in this section are only relevant if one of the adaptive time step integration routine is used, i.e. if `INTEGRATION_METHOD` is set to `"RKF45"`, `"RKCK"`, `"DOPRI89"`, or `"DOPRI853"`.

 * `RELATIVE_TOLERANCE`: (double, >=0) The relative tolerance in the integration routine.
-See TODO(link numerical recipes, paper?) for more information.
+See [numerical recipes](http://numerical.recipes/) for more information.

 * `ABSOLUTE_TOLERANCE`: (double, >=0) The absolute tolerance in the integration routine.
-See TODO(link numerical recipes, paper?) for more information.
+See [numerical recipes](http://numerical.recipes/) for more information.

 * `SMALLEST_SCALING`: (double, >0, <=1) Only relevant for `DOPRI853`.
 The smallest possible rescaling of the step size in any step.

 * `LARGEST_SCALING`: (double, >=1) Only relevant for `DOPRI853`.
 The largest possible rescaling of the step size in any step.

 * `BETA`: (double) Only relevant for `DOPRI853`.
 This is an internal parameter of the adaptive step size control for PI control of the step size following the rescaling method of Lund.
 Only change this if you know exactly what you are doing.
-See TODO(link numerical recipes, Gustaffson paper) for more information.
+See [this paper](http://dl.acm.org/citation.cfm?doid=210232.210242) for more information.

 * `SAFE`: (double, >0, <=1) Only relevant for `DOPRI853`.
 This is an internal safety parameter of the adaptive step size control, which makes the next step size more likely to be accepted.
 Only change this if you know exactly what you are doing.
-See TODO(link numerical recipes, hairer book) for more information.
+See [numerical recipes](http://numerical.recipes/) for more information.
 The default value is 0.9.

 ## Program flow

 * `INTEGRATION_METHOD`: There are several integration routines available:
     - `"RK4"`: The standard 4th order Runge Kutta stepper with fixed time step size.
     - `"RKF45"`: A 4th order Runge Kutta Felberg method with 5th order error estimation for adaptive time stepping.
-We use the GSL implementation TODO(link to gsl).
+We use the [GSL implementation](https://www.gnu.org/software/gsl/manual/html_node/Stepping-Functions.html#Stepping-Functions).
     - `"RKCK"`: A 4th order Runge Kutta Cash-Karp method with 5th order error estimation for adaptive time stepping.
-We use the GSL implementation TODO(link to gsl).
+We use the GSL implementation [GSL implementation](https://www.gnu.org/software/gsl/manual/html_node/Stepping-Functions.html#Stepping-Functions).
     - `"DOPRI89"`: A 8th order Runge Kutta Dormand Prince method with 9th order error estimation for adaptive time stepping.
-We use the GSL implementation TODO(link to gsl).
+We use the GSL implementation [GSL implementation](https://www.gnu.org/software/gsl/manual/html_node/Stepping-Functions.html#Stepping-Functions).
     - `"DOPRI853"`: A 8th order Runge Kutta Dormand Prince method with 5th and 3rd order error estimation for adaptive time stepping.
-A detailed description can be found in TODO(link numerical recipes).
+A detailed description can be found in [numerical recipes](http://numerical.recipes/).

 * `ENABLE_FFT_FILTER`: (boolean) Switch for a spectral filter for the fields.
 If switched on, at each time step the highest modes of \f$\phi\f$, \f$\dot{\phi}\f$, \f$\psi\f$, \f$\dot{\psi}\f$ are cut off to avoid aliasing.
-A more detailed description can be found in TODO(link to thesis).
+A more detailed description can be found in TODO(link thesis).

 * `ENABLE_GW`: (boolean) Switch for the extraction of gravitational waves.
 If switched on, at each time step the generated gravitational wave spectrum is computed and added to the output.